History of WA Support Group

 We had a publication advertising our meeting for 17th November 2005.
 It was put in the local community newspaper in Mandurah and radiated through their sister community newspapers in the metropolitan area and it attracted more people who are having the same difficulty as most of us have had trying to get someone to diagnose this condition.

-We continued to hold twice yearly meetings in Mandurah until we found a venue at Cityplace Community Centre on the Perth Railway Station which proved convenient for most people to access and have been holding our Support Group Meetings there for about 5 years now.
+We continued to hold twice yearly meetings in Mandurah until we found a venue at Citiplace Community Centre on the Perth Railway Station which proved convenient for most people to access and have been holding our Support Group Meetings there for about 5 years now.

 In November 2007 our Support Group were privileged to be invited guests to a segment on Blepharospasm at an International Ophthalmic Conference held in Perth.
 This was certainly a plus to know that more awareness was being given to this condition.
 There were Ophthalmologists from around the world in attendance and Dr. Raiter facilitated this segment.
 Six of our members were given Botox injections in front of cameras and very bright lights which was portrayed on a huge screen.
 Not a pretty sight.
 This was to educate other doctors as to how and where to actually inject the Botox into the correct sites.

 Other Guest Speakers were a Dr. Peter Savino from America, Dr. Justin O’Dea from the Victorian Eye and Ear Hospital and others.
 One important aim of our Group is to educate, firstly G.P’s and Opticians, as these are usually the first port of call for people seeking help for this debilitating condition.
-We now have Pamphlets printed and our members are encouraged to visit their local Optometrists, G.P’s and ask if they can be left on their Notice Boards in waiting rooms.
+We now have brochures printed and our members are encouraged to visit their local Optometrists, G.P’s and ask if they can be left on their Notice Boards in waiting rooms.

 Another plus was finding mention of a special rose coloured glasses in the Research Foundation Newsletter.
 These are a specific BPI Tint with a number Fl-41.
 Dr. Savino brought some sample lenses to the meeting.
 I had to get new glasses about this time so took the samples to the Optician I was seeing at the time and a Laboratory here in Perth made up a pair of prescription glasses for me copying this FL-41 Tint.
 I am very happy with the results as they cut out the blue light and control the glare.
 In the meantime Specsavers were able to copy the tint so the group had two pair of fitover sunglasses made as samples for members to try before they ordered a pair for themselves.